Henjunaha and Lairoulembi: Story

 Lairoulembi's soul was prevented from crossing the Styx (Ashi Turel) in the netherworld.
 The river of the land of the death could be crossed through a tiny thread and a bar serving as the bridge.
-Getting disappointed, she kept weeping on the dry sands of the river bank of the another side.
+Getting disappointed, she kept weeping on the dry sands of the river bank of the other side.
 Meanwhile, the youngest wife of God Thongalen (Thongaren) came out to fetch water from river and saw Lairoulembi's soul.
 The goddess felt pity of her and so, she pleaded her beloved husband God Thongalen to provide a place for the poor Lairoulembi's soul.
 At first, Thongalen denied the request but later changed his mind and allowed both the souls of Hensunaha and Lairoulembi to return to the human world to enjoy the pleasures of life for one hundred years.

 Meanwhile, on the human world, the smart dog of Lairoulembi's parents sensed some sounds from beneath the burial ground of the two lovers.
 The dog immediately brought its masters to the place.
 The ground was dug out and to everyone's surprise, Hensunaha and Lairoulembi got up again alive.
 Then, the two devoted lovers lived happily ever after.